frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/shift-management.md

 	- i.e. Only the time during which the employee is checked in is calculated as working hours.

 ### Begin check-in before shift start time
 Often employees would check-in a few minutes before the shift start time.
-To consider these check-ins as part of the shift during the caculation of attendance, you could setup this value accordingly.
+To consider these check-ins as part of the shift during the calculation of attendance, you could setup this value accordingly.

 ### Allow check-out after shift end time
 Often employees would check-out after the shift end time.
-To consider these check-outs as part of the shift during the caculation of attendance, you could setup this value accordingly.
+To consider these check-outs as part of the shift during the calculation of attendance, you could setup this value accordingly.

 ### Working Hours Threshold for Half Day
 If the actual number of working hours is less than the given value in this field then the employee attendance is marked as 'Half Day'.
 If you never want to mark Half Day based on working hours, you should set this value to zero.